vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 ### Install WPCode Plugin & create Page to be used for Registration:

-Use official Wordpress documentation if you need help with this.
+Use official WordPress documentation if you need help with this.

-### Registration form using the Wordpress WPCode Plugin and PHP
+### Registration form using the WordPress WPCode Plugin and PHP

-Use the WPCode plugin to create following code snippet (adjust fields to fit your installation).
+Use the WPCode plugin to create the following code snippet (adjust fields to fit your installation).
 Edit it as necessary to fit your purpose.
-Taken from https://github.com/vmangos/WallRegistrationPage/ and edited with hostnames as they are expected in the vmangos-docker configuration.
-Shoutout to WallCraft (https://www.wallcraft.org/)!
+Taken from [WallRegistrationPage](https://github.com/vmangos/WallRegistrationPage/) and edited with hostnames as they are expected in the `vmangos-docker` configuration.
+Shoutout to [WallCraft](https://www.wallcraft.org/)!

 ```sh
 /* Database credentials.
 Assuming you are running mariadb